Neopixel

 NeoSet(1,255,0,0) # set second LED to full red

-When ready, all LEDs can be updated at one using NeoShow().
-This function needs to know how many LED to update.
+When ready, all LEDs can be updated at once using NeoShow().
+This function needs which pin is being used and how many LED to update.

 NeoShow(1, 8) # Updates the 8 connected LEDs on pin 1